 NASA may be able to apply a couple of the first promising technologies it has picked for spaceflight demonstrations on operational missions by the end of the decade, if they work out.
 Under the agency's new technology-push approach, NASA's Office of the Chief Technologist (OCT) picked flight tests of high-bandwidth laser communications and a space-qualified atomic clock that could make the laser links even more efficient, as well as the largest solar sail yet flown.
 While the sail is more in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Names First Technology-Push Spaceflight Tests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Names First Technology-Push Spaceflight Tests".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.